hainayanda/Pharos/README.md

 }
 ```

-At the example above, the closure will be retained by MyClass instance and will be removed if the instance is removed by ARC.
+In the example above, the closure will be retained by the `MyClass` instance and will be removed if the instance is removed by ARC.

 If you want to handle the retaining manually, you could always use `Retainer` to retain the observer: